midhunkalarikkal/FullDomain/Notes/js.md

 ----------------
  this method takes an iterable of promises and returns a new promise.
 This new promise settles (fulfills or rejects) as soon as one of the promises in the iterable settles, regardless of whether the other promises have settled.

+ Returns the result of the first settled promise (resolved or rejected).
+ Rejects immediately if the first settled promise is rejected.

  Uses are -: Timeout , race conditions , Load balancing , Parallel request , Real time updates

 `Then`